Geophysical Applications of Time-Frequency Analysis

 Duration: Two days

-Prerequisites (Knowledge/Experience/Education Required): The course is designed to be followed by anyone with a broad geoscience background.
-Although mathematics is kept to a minimum, some understanding of signal analysis will be useful.
+Prerequisites (Knowledge/Experience/Education Required): This course is designed to be followed by anyone with a broad geoscience background: no specific detailed fore-knowledge is required, although a familiarity with basic signal analysis will be useful.

 This course shows how basic knowledge of joint time-frequency (JTF) analysis theory associated with pseudo computer programming can help geoscientists to take full advantage of their real world applications.
 Several JTF exploration geophysics applications are detailed, like spectral decomposition, data compression, filtering, etc. Starting from Fourier theory review, advanced time-frequency techniques are introduced by showing practical applications and by hands on introductory computer programming.